Do you love flowering plants and want to grow them on your balcony? Follow all these Tips to Start a Balcony Flower Garden!

 So for a small space like a balcony, it is better to buy potted plants, especially if you’re a beginner.
 Once you learn a bit, you can start growing plants from seeds.

 5. Grow in Combinations

-To have a year-round blooming flower garden on the balcony, choose plants that bloom at different times of the year.
+To have a year-round flower garden on the balcony, choose plants that bloom at different times of the year.
 Buy annuals for every season and remove them once their blooming period ends.
-Keep perennials that bloom in a different period.
+Keep perennials that bloom in different seasons.

 Buy one or two small garden accessories to adorn your balcony flower garden.
-Also, above the soil put pebbles, gravels, and colorful stones.
-This will work as mulch and also give a great look to your containers.
+You can also mulch your plants with pebbles and colorful stones.

 Adding a bird feeder or birdhouse in the balcony will invite different birds and the butterflies that will get attracted to the flowers.

 One more balcony flower garden idea you can implement is starting a vertical garden–This will look modern and create more space for you to grow your favorite flowers.
 Check out these ideas here for inspiration.

 13. Add Fragrant Flowers

 If you love scented plants, do not forget to add fragrant flowers like rose, lavender, jasmine, gardenia, and geranium to treat well one of your five senses!